jorritsmit/all-in-one/reverse-proxy.md

              - nextcloud-secure-headers
    ```

 Sadly with how traefik works, traefik is not able to forward to host.docker.internal:11000, but needs to directly forward to the nextcloud-aio-apache container.
 For this it also needs access to the nextcloud-aio network.
-Here is an `docker-compose.yaml` example on how this can be configure:
+Here is a `docker-compose.yaml` example on how this can be configure:

 ```yml
 networks: